-A urinary tract infection is caused when bacteria enters the urinary system.
+A urinary tract infection is caused when bacteria enter the urinary system.
 Even though our urinary system filters out waste, it typically doesn’t contain bacteria.
-So, when germs do find their way in, it can cause inflammation and infection.
+So, when germs do find their way in, they can cause inflammation and infection.

 Let’s look at some of the most common causes of UTIs: